Join the #HelpChildrenRise Spring Campaign

 Visit any of Playtime’s play programs and you’re likely to find yourself pulled into what grown-ups call dramatic play—when children act out roles and scenarios from their imaginations.
 Dramatic play is an important developmental process giving children a chance to express their own ideas, thoughts, and feelings in a safe and fun setting.
 And for children experiencing homelessness, this form of play is especially important.
 They get the chance to take control of a situation that may scare or confuse them.
 They can be the doctor or the dentist or the superhero!
 Dramatic play also increases language skills, builds empathy, and encourages self-control.

 You play an integral role in our ability to serve children and families in shelter.
 As the city grapples with stopping the spread of COVID-19, Playtime is adapting and doing what it can from a distance.
-With your support, we are creating play kits with fun reusable toys and activities to keep the children entertained in their shelter rooms during this troubling time.
-We will continue to distribute emergency supplies and advocate for needed services and supports to ensure families can stay healthy and continue on the path to housing stability.
+With your support, we are creating play kits with fun reusable toys and activities to keep the children entertained in their shelter rooms; we have created a Parent Survival Guide full of tips on easy-to-do indoor games and online resources; and we have been distributing emergency supplies such as food gift cards and advocating for needed services and supports to ensure families can stay healthy and continue on the path to housing stability.
 As soon as it is safe, we will reopen our play programs.

-Help us get a $25,000 matching grant provided by the Robert I. Schattner Foundation and a second $25,000 matching grant provided by Rachel Renée Russell and Nikki Russell, author and illustrator, respectively, of the #1 New York Times best-selling book series for children, Dork Diaries.
+Help us get two $25,000 matching grants provided by the Robert I. Schattner Foundation and author Rachel Renée Russell and illustrator Nikki Russell of the #1 New York Times best-selling book series for children, Dork Diaries.
 All contributions will ensure children like Jordan and Amara continue to get the support they need to build resiliency and reduce the stress of homelessness compounded by this health emergency.

 Take advantage of this amazing offer today!